TV host and lifestyle reporter Mar Yvette is an expert at having fun … and she takes her job very seriously!

 Of course, but who wants to see that?
 I love being out and about, but sometimes it’s enough just to be invited to things.
 To quote my fave, Andy Warhol, “I’m the type who’d be happy not going anywhere as long as I was sure I knew exactly what was happening at the places I wasn’t going to.
 I’m the type who’d like to sit home and watch every party that I’m invited to on a monitor in my bedroom.”

 You have a fun sense of style.
-Who are some of your favorite fashion designers and where do you like to shop?
+Who are some of your favorite fashion designers?

-Much like every woman I know, I loooooove to shop.
-But I don’t have the kind of budget to splurge on major designers.
-If I did, it’d be Helmut Lang, Isabel Marant, Akris … I gravitate toward those edgy Euro types.
-I think it’s important to support local independently owned shops (and indie designers) when you can — I love EPIC in Echo Park, Co-Op 28 in Silver Lake, Lenceria Boutique in West Hollywood, Golden State in Venice, DL Rhein and Show Pony in Mid-City.
+I think it’s important to support local indie shops and designers when you can — I love EPIC in Echo Park, Co-Op 28 in Silver Lake, Lenceria Boutique in West Hollywood, Golden State in Venice, DL Rhein and Show Pony in Mid-City.
 Of course, I hit up the usual mall suspects, too.
 My faves are Zara, Nordstrom, Banana Republic, J Crew, TJ Maxx, Marshalls, Forever 21 … I like to mix it up and not worry much about trends.

 Anything sweet and carby.
 I love donuts but don’t eat them as much as I’d like to.
 Real Housewives (New Jersey and Beverly Hills).
 Online shopping.
 Lifetime movies.
 Bad 80s pop music.
-Late-night marathon watching HSN and QVC even though I’ve never bought anything.
+Late-night marathon watching HSN and QVC.

 Facebooking, Tweeting, Googling, Wikiing.